hongseok-yang/logic25/README.md

 ## 3. Final Exam

-The final exam for this course will happen in our usual classroom on the 9th of June (Monday) during the final-exam period.
+The final exam for this course will take place in our usual classroom on the 9th of June (Monday) during the final-exam period.

 * Date: 9 June 2025 (Monday).
 * Time: 14:30 - 16:00.